-PHYSICS 2 Unit Board Developed Course - Grade B or above - Maths 5.3
+PHYSICS 2 Unit Board Developed Course Grade B or above in ScienceGrade B or above in Maths 5.3

 The Physics Stage 6 Syllabus involves the study of matter and its motion through space and time, along with related concepts that include energy and force.
 Physics deals with the study of phenomena on scales of space and time - from nuclear particles and their interactions up to the size and age of the Universe.
 This allows students to better understand the physical world and how it works, appreciate the uniqueness of the Universe and participate in navigating and influencing the future.